PanGazer – image geography

 Bearing: The bearing (azimuth) of the image; that is, the true compass direction of the centre of the image.
 You can enter values from −360 through +360 degrees; PanGazer will normalize these to the range 0 through +360 degrees when displaying or saving.

-As an aid while adjusting the bearing of an image, compass points and a North line (if visible) are overlaid on the image when the Image Geography dialog is active and the bearing is valid and has been applied, even if not normally shown (i.e., Settings → Overlays → Show compass points and/or → Show North line are unchecked).
+While adjusting the bearing of an image, compass points and a North line (if visible) can be overlaid on the image using the Settings → Overlays → Show compass points and/or → Show North line settings.

-Note: the tilt value is neither shown nor editable for spherical images because they always have a calculated horizon with the bottom edge of the image being at −90 degrees.
+Note: the tilt value is neither shown nor editable for spherical images because they always have a calculated horizon with the bottom edge of the image being at −90 degrees and so the tilt is always zero.

 All content Copyright © Mike Cowlishaw,